What is Ketamine-Assisted Psychotherapy (KAP)?

 Our out-of-pocket rates are listed below.
 A limited amount of grant funds are available to pay for treatment costs for individuals from BIPOC and/or LGBTQIA+ communities.
 The final cost of services will be determined on an individual basis as part of the client intake process.

-Integration Sessions, occurs after each KAP session (1 hour): $150 each
+Integration Sessions, occurs after each KAP session (1 hour each): $150 each

 Does My Insurance Cover KAP?

-Your insurance plan may cover the medical screening, preparatory, and integration sessions, but KAP sessions are not covered by insurance plans at this time.
-Please note that we do NOT bill insurance at this time, but we are happy to provide you with a superbill for you to submit to your insurer for out-of-network reimbursement (if eligible).
+Your insurance plan may cover the screening, preparatory, and integration sessions, but KAP sessions are not covered by insurance plans at this time.
+Please note that we do NOT bill insurance directly, but we are happy to provide you with a superbill for you to submit to your insurer for out-of-network reimbursement (if eligible).